The self-dual point of the two-dimensional random-cluster model is critical for $q\geq 1$: Crossing probabilities for rectangles at the self-dual point

 Uniform estimates with respect to boundary conditions should be true for $q\in[1,4)$; we expect the random-cluster model to be conformally invariant in the scaling limit.
 It should be false for $q\geq4$.
 Indeed, for $q>4$, the phase transition is (conjecturally) of first order in the sense that there should not be uniqueness of the infinite-volume measure.
 At $q=4$, the random-cluster model should be conformally invariant, but the probability of a crossing with free boundary condition should converge to $0$.
 Nevertheless, the probability that there is an open circuit surrounding the box of size $n$ in the box of size $2n$ with free boundary condition should stay bounded away from $0$.

-Proving an equivalent of Theorem~\ref{RSW_torus} with uniform estimates with respect to boundary conditions is an important question, since it allows to study the critical phase.
+Proving an equivalent of Theorem~\ref{RSW_torus} with uniform estimates with respect to boundary conditions is an important question, since it would allow us to study the critical phase.
 The special case $q=2$ has been derived recently in \cite{DuminilHonglerNolin}. \end{remark}